-Just an upper middle-aged gal from Mass. who's interested in the weather, photography, graphics and blogs created by special friends on WU!
+Just a near senior-aged gal from Mass. who's interested in the weather, photography, blogs, posts and graphics created by special WU friends!

 By: masshysteria, 7:44 PM GMT on January 13, 2010